 The Nanoengineering for Mechanobiology symposium is organized in Camogli, a nice fishermen village near Genova, with the aim to bring together for three days junior and senior scientists passionate for the field of Mechanobiology.
 To enhance the interaction among the attendees, the core activities of the conference are organized inside the Hotel Cenobio dei Dogi which is also the accommodation for the participants.

-Participation fees are set to 450€ for young students (accommodation in shared room) and 550€ for senior scientists (accommodation in single room).
+Participation fees are set to 450€ for young students and early career researchers (accommodation in shared room) and 550€ for senior scientists (accommodation in single room).
 Registration is open for both poster contributions and oral talks.
 Deadline for registration is set to November 30, 2019.
 After that date, the registration will remain open till end of January 2020 for poster only presentations, with a late registration fee increased by 50€.